-Action: List each role in your life and, for one week, carry around a small notepad and jot down how much time you spend on each role.
+arol on: List each role in your life and, for one week, carry and a small notepad and jot down how much time you and on each role.

-Next, review your needs in each of these areas: mental , physical, emotional, and spiritual.
+Next, review your needs in each of these areas: mental, physical, emotional, and spiritual.

-Examples of mental needs: intellectual stimulation, diversity of thought, learning Examples of physical needs: food, shelter, water, exercise Examples of emotional needs: love, belonging, security
+Examples of mental needs: intellectual stimulation, diversity of thought, learning

-Examples of spiritual needs: meditation, religious/spiritual practice on a regular basis, rituals
+Examples of physical needs: food, shelter, water, exercise Examples of emotional needs: love, belonging, security Examples of spiritual needs: meditation, religious/spiritual practice on a regular basis, rituals